clffamily/csc309-A3/README.txt

 2. Shopping Cart
 	1. Cart Inventory
-		The cart inventory will display the products user select.
+		The cart inventory will display the products the user selects.
 The user will be able to modify the quantity of the products in the inventory.
 The total price will be shown.
 	2. Checkout
 		The user has to login before checkout.
 After checking out, an email will be sent to the user email.